Tenant Charges – May 2019

 If a third party is paying the deposit monies on your behalf please advise us in writing, as in accordance with deposit protection legislation we are required to provide them with documentation in relation to the protection of the deposit.

 Bryant Land & Property will provide our standard tenancy agreement or our landlords own version including any special clauses.
 The tenancy agreement may be sent to you for signature.
 You will need to initial the bottom of every page and sign where indicated.
 Please note this is a legal agreement between you and the Landlord and we would recommend that independent legal advice should be taken.
-The cost for preparation of our standard documentation for both fixed term renewal, rent review and periodic tenancy is given above.

 Deal sheet invoice: